 I'm Max Cherney, a San Francisco-based author.
 I contribute news items and feature stories to Bay Area, national, and international publications.
-My work has appeared in the San Francisco Examiner, San Francisco Appeal, and VICE.
+My work appears regularly in the San Francisco Appeal, and VICE News.

 I've also got a blog.

 Technology, science and the future have been interests since I was a boy.
 It's why I've built every desktop computer I've owned, why I took a single literature class in college—Science Fiction—and why I write about technology and science.
-Currently I do so for Motherboard, and VentureBeat.
-In the past I've written about tech for BYTE.
+Currently I do so for Motherboard.
+In the past I've written about tech for BYTE and VentureBeat.